aterris/hidden-login/readme.txt

 == License ==

 The Hidden Login plugin was developed by Andrew Terris, and is provided with out warranty under the GPLv2 License.
-More info and other plugins at: http://xentek.net

 Copyright 2010 Andrew Terris